Muriel Castanis

 Muriel Brunner Castanis (1926 – 2006) was an American sculptor best known for her public art installments involving fluidly draped figures.

 Biography

 Born as Muriel Brunner on September 27, 1926 in New York City, the youngest of six children.
 She was raised in Greenwich Village and attended New York's High School of Music and Art.
-Castanis did not begin her art career until 1964 at the age of 38, she was self-taught.
+Castanis did not begin her art career until 1964 at the age of 38, and she was self-taught.